sr-26/tiny-link/README.md

 ###### Configuration Options

-Short-Link supports the following configuration options:
+Tiny-Link supports the following configuration options:

 - client: An instance of the ioredis client for connecting to Redis.
 - prefix (optional): A prefix to be added to all keys in Redis.
 Default is "tiny-link:".